harness/developer-hub/docs/platform/6_Security/6-add-an-aws-secret-manager.md

 You can use AWS Secrets Manager for your Harness secrets.

 Unlike AWS KMS, AWS Secrets Manager stores both secrets and encrypted keys.
 With AWS KMS, Harness stores the secret in its Harness store and retrieves the encryption keys from KMS.
-For information on using an AWS KMS Secrets Manager, see [Add an AWS KMS Secrets Manager](../6_Security/7-add-an-aws-kms-secrets-manager.md).
+For information on using an AWS KMS Secrets Manager, see [Add an AWS KMS Secrets Manager](./7-add-an-aws-kms-secrets-manager.md).

 This topic describes how to add an AWS Secret Manager in Harness.

 ### Before you begin

 * If you are adding an AWS Secrets Manager running on ROSA, you must also add an environment variable `AWS_REGION` with the appropriate region as its value.
 For example `AWS_REGION=us-east-1`.

-### Permissions: Test AWS permissions
+### Permissions: Test AWS Permissions

 Harness uses the same minimum IAM policies for AWS secret manager access as the AWS CLI.